razi123/indeed-job-scrapper/README.md

 # indeed-job-scrapper
+- Scrap

+- Focus and leatn
   - learn how git ignore works
   - learn how to create venv
   - learn how to use pycharm better